spica-jp/competitive-programming/README.md

 Competitive Programming

 ## atcoder
+AtCoder is a programming contest website based in **Japan**.

 ### ABC
-AtCoder is a programming contest website based in **Japan**.

-AtCoder has a rating system and we will be colored according to our rating.
+It has a rating system and we will be colored according to our rating.

 #### ABC282
 https://github.com/spica-jp/competitive-programming/tree/main/atcoder/abc/abc282